Rutgers University has approved a tuition increase for the coming school year.

-The Rutgers University Board of Governors voted Thursday to raise tuition and fees by 2.3 percent for the 2015-2016 academic year.
+The university's board of governors voted Wednesday to raise tuition and fees 1.85 percent for undergraduate students.

 The increase means that a typical in-state, full-time arts and sciences undergraduate living at the school's main New Brunswick campus will be charged $27,090.

 Breaking news and the stories that matter to your neighborhood.